 Another way to think of this is how much water is in your food.
 The more water there is, the fewer calories will be in a serving of that food.
 Drinking a glass of water will not fill you up the way that having a bowl of vegetable soup or eating a fruit salad will.
 If the water is bound to fiber in food, it will stay in the stomach longer while the food is being digested.
 Fruits and vegetables are about 90% water.

-Celery, cucumbers, asparagus, strawberries, watermelon, oranges, blueberries, and green peas are very low or low calorie density.
+Celery, cucumbers, asparagus, strawberries, watermelon, oranges, blueberries, and green peas are very low or low-calorie density.
 You would expect this.
-However, whole wheat spaghetti is also low.
+However, whole wheat spaghetti is also low-calorie density.
 Does that surprise you?

 Likewise, granola bars, almonds, and hard pretzels are higher density (they have no water in them at all and will not leave you feeling full).